-Zebra mussels were discovered in Lake Travis in June 2017, Lake Austin in August 2017 and Lake LBJ in July 2019.
-Live zebra mussels have not been found in the other Highland Lakes – lakes Buchanan, Inks or Marble Falls.
+Zebra mussels were discovered in Lake Travis in June 2017, Lake Austin in August 2017, Lake LBJ in July 2019, and Lake Marble Falls in the fall of 2019.
+Live zebra mussels have not been found in the other Highland Lakes – lakes Buchanan or Inks.

 Once zebra mussels become established in a waterbody, little can be done to stop their spread.
-There is no known wide-scale eradication method for zebra mussels.
+There is no known large-scale species specific eradication method for zebra mussels.

 Protect the lakes you love